Ming treasure voyages: Goals and consequences

-The voyages were diplomatic, militaristic, and commercial in nature.
-They were conducted to establish imperial control over the maritime trade, to bring the maritime trade into the tributary system, and to force foreign countries to comply with the tributary system.
+The Ming treasure voyages were diplomatic, militaristic, and commercial in nature.
+They were conducted to establish imperial control over the maritime trade, to bring the maritime trade into the tributary system, and to compel foreign countries to comply with the tributary system.
 The diplomatic aspect comprised the announcement of the Yongle Emperor's accession to the throne, the establishment of hegemony over the foreign countries, and safe passage to foreign envoys who came bearing tribute.
 The emperor may have sought to legitimize his reign by compelling foreign countries to recognize their tributary status, as he came to rule the Chinese empire by usurping the Ming throne.

 The Chinese did not seek territorial control, as they were primarily motivated by the political and economic control across space entailing domination over a vast network with its ports and shipping lanes.
-Finlay (2008) underscores the goal of controlling maritime commerce in which the Ming treasure voyages are regarded as an attempt to reconcile China's need for maritime commerce with the government's suppression of the private aspects of maritime commerce, representing "a deployment of state power to bring into line the reality of seaborne commerce with an expansive conception of Chinese hegemony."
-The trading centers along the maritime routes were kept open to other foreign people and remained unoccupied in a joint effort to further promote international trade.
-Neither the pursuit for exclusive access nor the forceful integration of foreign countries' wealth (through exclusive exploitation by removal of natural or human resources) was a feature of the expeditions.
+Finlay (2008) underscores the goal of controlling maritime commerce in which the voyages are regarded as an attempt to reconcile China's need for maritime commerce with the government's suppression of the private aspects of maritime commerce, representing "a deployment of state power to bring into line the reality of seaborne commerce with an expansive conception of Chinese hegemony."
+Neither the pursuit for exclusive access to nor the forceful integration of other countries' wealth was a feature of the expeditions.
+China's economy did not necessitate or was dependent on the systematic exploitation of foreign countries and their resources for its own capital accumulation.
+The trading centers along the maritime routes were kept open to other foreigners and remained unoccupied in a joint effort to further promote international trade.